 When working with a utility network, errors are generated to track inconsistencies in the network.
-Errors are stored in the dirty area table and referenced through the Dirty Areas sublayer and Modify Associations pane.
+Errors are stored in the dirty area and associations table and referenced through the Dirty Areas sublayer and Modify Associations pane.

 To access errors, the utility network layer must be present in the Contents pane.
 If it is not, add it to your active map from the Catalog pane.

 Complete the following steps to access the dirty areas sublayer: